codeonlyjs/website/content/guide/templateForEach.md

 this is actually the exact behaviour you want when managing large collections because it allows you to make small and precise updates.

+One way to handle this is to use [deep component updates](templateUpdateSemantics#deep-component-updates) although this is generally not recommended - especially for large collections.

-The way to handle this is to have the `Photo` object fire change events and for the `PhotoCell` component to add listeners for those events.
+The correct way to handle this is to have the `Photo` object fire change events and for the `PhotoCell` component to add listeners for those events.
 In other words this is a problem that should be solved by the `Photo` object and `PhotoCell` component - not by the `foreach` block.